 I’d rather let the code do the talking.
 You already know that we have a file called store.js.
 We will now do some editing to the file and you can replicate the code as below.

 The above code may not make sense to you but by the time you complete this article, it completely will.

-The first few lines, we are simply importing vuex and telling vue to include it in out app.
+- In the first few lines, we are simply importing Vuex and telling Vue to include it in our app.

 The most amazing part of what we’ve written in the code above is that we do not have the data property.
 The reason is simple, we don’t need it here.
 But we do have a data member that is computed called count.
 Well, count returns the getter count.
 Also, since it is a computed property, our local count variable gets updated, every-time the state is changed.